UserC2/sudoku_cpp/Tasks.md

 - "Not-nice" mode where all numbers are swapped for their respective symbols:
 - ! @ # $ % ^ & * (
 - Entry of the number or the shifted number should still result in the same output
+- File of pre-generated sudoku games
+- Way of inputting games from file